Original research completed in June 2016, and last updated in May 2023.

 • Rainforest Alliance: Many products by well-known brands, including Whittaker’s, Kit Kat, Rolo, Aero, Countdown own brand, Nestlé Crunch, and NOMO.

-• Samoan grown cocoa: Any chocolates by Ola Pacifica, the 70% Samoa Smooth Dark chocolate by Whittaker’s, and the Samoan range by Devonport Chocolate.
+• Samoan grown cocoa: the 70% Samoa Smooth Dark chocolate by Whittaker’s, and the Samoan range by Devonport Chocolate.

 See our full list (PDF) for specific products.